stratis-storage/stratis-docs/content/stratis-rootfs.md

 ### `/etc/fstab` or `.mount` files the right way
 Because systemd generates mount files from `/etc/fstab`, we also needed to provide a service to set up pools at filesystem mount time.
 Similarly to the initramfs, D-Bus is not available at this point in the boot process.
-For this, we use the same JSON RPC mechanism for IPC.
+For this, we use stratisd-min.
 The service file used to set up filesystems in `/etc/fstab` is roughly equivalent to the generated service files in the initramfs.
 It can be invoked setting the following entry in `/etc/fstab`:

-`/dev/stratis/mypool/myfs / xfs defaults,x-systemd.requires=stratis-fstab-setup@[POOL_UUID],x-systemd.after=stratis-fstab-setup@[POOL_UUID] 1 1`
+`/dev/stratis/mypool/myfs / xfs defaults,x-systemd.requires=stratis-fstab-setup@[POOL_UUID].service,x-systemd.after=stratis-fstab-setup@[POOL_UUID].service 1 1`

-where `POOL_UUID` is replaced by the pool containing your filesystems.
+where `POOL_UUID` is replaced by the UUID of the pool containing your filesystems.

 This will cause the setup script to be run and the mount will not proceed until it has been completed successfully.

+### Recovery console
+While we mention above that stratisd could previously be used in the initramfs, there is one major caveat: it could started but commands could not be issued.
+This had one major drawback of not allowing users to interact with stratisd in the recovery console.
+D-Bus is not available in the recovery console, so the move to stratis-min and stratisd-min now allows users to perform recovery actions in the emergency console by starting stratisd-min and running the necessary commands using stratis-min.
+This will make rescuing systems that do not boot significantly easier moving forward.

 ### Conclusion
 While this took quite a bit of effort to put all of the pieces together, the Linux boot utilities had all of the features we needed to accomplish this.
 We're excited for future work with other teams to make using Stratis as the root filesystem